 Code of Conduct

-Our policies on academic integrity are based on the Netherlands Code of Conduct for Scientific Practice, the Principles of good academic teaching and research, drawn up by the Association of Universities in the Netherlands (VSNU).
+Our policies on academic integrity are based on the Netherlands Code of Conduct for Research Integrity 2018, drawn up by the Association of Universities in the Netherlands (VSNU).
 The procedures relating to complaints about academic integrity and the position of the Confidential Adviser on Academic Ingegrity at Leiden University are set out in the Leiden University Regulation on Complaints regarding Academic Integrity.

 Regulation and procedure